Danube Schema Registry Architecture

 The flow:

-- Consumer receives message with schema ID
+- Consumer receives message with schema ID and version

 - Deserializes message using schema